swa28/Bike_Store_Sales_Analysis_Bigquery/README.md

-### Which month of the year was the highest sold month?
+## What is the sale over the months of the year?
 What is a share over total both by volume and value?
  <pre>
 WITH order_products AS
  (